Guide To Visiting Zelve Open Air Museum, Turkey

 Why visit Turkey - Aerial view of majestic landscape in goreme national park_Turkey

-When visiting Zelve, you should expect to take lots of superb pictures, see numerous historical landmarks and discover some of the most picturesque natural formations in the world.
-As a part of the Cappadocia region, Zelve is home to many fairy chimneys with rock-cut houses and churches carved into them.
-So, if you’re interested in natural wonders, Zelve is the best destination for your next holiday!
+Zelve is the best destination for your next holiday!
 Plus, visiting the underground cities of Zelve and making your way through the narrow corridors will offer you a glimpse into the past of the earliest communities in Anatolia, who often built underground cities to hide from invaders and raiders.
 Overall, Zelve is the perfect destination for seeing historical and natural landmarks.

-Costs Of The Zelve Open Air Museum
+Zelve Open Air Museum Entrance Fee

 Since there is more than one archaeological site in the area, each of them might charge you a different entrance fee -for example, Paşabağlar Archaeological Site charges a fee of 65₺.
-If you want to enter Zelve Open Air Museum, you pay a fee of 150₺.
+If you want to visit the Zelve Open Air Museum, you pay a fee of 150₺.
 Also, the services within the museum, like hot-air balloons or restaurants, have differing prices.
 Plus, if you want to visit Dark Church, one of the most famous churches in the area, you’ll need to pay a fee of 50.

-Zelve Open Air Museum Tips
+Visiting Zelve Tips

 Cappadocia Hot Air Balloon Cost & Tips - Sunset Over Cappadocia